Money advice

 Universal Credit is the government’s new benefit for working age people.
 It replaces Jobseekers’ Allowance, Employment and Support Allowance, Housing Benefit, Child Tax Credits, Working Tax Credits and Income Support.

-It is paid monthly, direct to you, so you will need to have a bank account, and it can only be claimed for and accessed online.
-If you struggle to get online, get in touch as we may be able to help.
+It is paid monthly, direct to you, so you will need to have a bank account, and it can only be claimed for and accessed online or by telephone.
+If you struggle to get online or need assistance setting up a new claim, you can contact the designated Citizens Advice Bureau Help to Claim Service.

 You will need to have an email address that you can access easily on a regular basis before you start the claim.

-If you have any concerns or would like to know more about the new benefit, please get in touch.
+If you have any concerns or would like to know more about Universal Credit, please get in touch.

 How to apply for Universal Credit